MaximilianSti/ocmmed_mirror/README.md

 Because the enumeration of multiple solutions with DEXOM can be very slow when using large metabolic networks and/or large transcriptomic datasets, the pipeline has been adapted for use on a slurm computation cluster.
 Parameters for the cluster pipeline can be found in `cluster_params.yaml`

+Refer to the [cluster instructions file](cluster_instructions.md) for an explanation fo the cluster pipeline.

 ## Todo
-finish cluster scripts
-write documentation for cluster pipeline
+test cluster pipeline more extensively test edge cases